 Learn Gemara with enthusiasm and depth like in your Yeshiva days!

-The Virtual Chabura, led by Rav Eli Pielet, is gearing up for our 11th year of activity.
+The Virtual Chabura, led by Rav Eli Pielet, is going strong in our 11th year of activity.

 The Virtual Chabura provides an intensive but flexible framework to encourage college students and professionals to continue learning Gemara in depth.
 The program, led by Rav Eli Pielet of Yeshivat Yishrei Lev, has experienced great success and is now in its eleventh year.
 The program involves independent learning which is enhanced by a marei mekomos booklet prepared by Rav Pielet.
 The pace is an amud per week, each person choosing his own times and location (2-4 hours per week recommended).
 We ‘meet’ via web conference for a weekly chabura given alternately by Rav Pielet and the participants.
 New participants are always welcome to join.

 join a chabura?